 “You said bless him baby Jesus to a dead squirrel?”
 I asked with incredulousness.

-I could not come up with a reply.
-I was so quiet that one would think my silence would prompt a “Why are you so quiet?” question.
+I was so quiet, for such a long time, that one would think my silence would prompt a “Why are you so quiet?” question.
 It was one of those moments when a person looks back for the dead squirrel she was talking about, thinking about everything that led them to the decisions they’ve made to be in the position they’re in right now, and all that they’re about to miss.
-I thought about the engaging conversations I had with Rhonda, and all the ones I could’ve had.
+I thought about how engaging the conversations I had with Rhonda were, and I thought about all the ones I could’ve had.
 I thought about the discussions we had about literature and philosophy, and how those discussions might have foreshadowed what was to come.
 I thought about the fact that she read some of the same obscure authors I had, and I thought about how I couldn’t believe that a woman of such sophistication and beauty had to have worked her way through the pile of literature to the obscure authors I read.
 I didn’t know anything about her diet, but I imagined that it had to be classy, as we drove to Debbie’s home.
 I thought about those dining experiences I could’ve had with Rhonda.
 I thought about how she wanted to be a designer, and how detailed she could be when she talked about the craft.
 I thought about how Rhonda engaged in after class conversations with our professor about our assigned readings.
 I thought about how intoxicating those conversations could be if she directed them at me.
 I thought about all that as Debbie and I drove to her home, and our conversation evolved into a discussion of whether or not a squirrel heaven existed.

 This recognition made the rest of the fifteen-minute ride to her house an emotional whirlwind for me, as I dealt with the fact that I chose the wrong girl, and how it could pertain to my overall decision-making process.
 By the time we were sitting in her home, at her dining room table, I decided to put all that behind me and try to enjoy myself.
 ‘What’s done is done,’ I thought.

 It was not her home, she said after I complimented it.
 It was her dad’s home.
 When I noticed her home furnishings, and how clean and good looking her home was, she reminded me that it wasn’t hers.
-It was her dads.
 I didn’t know why this was such an important point for her to make, but she continued to do so.
 She appeared embarrassed, rattled, and out of sorts when I continued this line of conversation.
 She didn’t care for my eye.
-I asked her about the trinkets, the furniture, and the overall layout.
-She said it was her dad’s home.
+I asked her about the trinkets, the furniture, and the overall layout, and she said it was her dad’s home.

 “How many people live here?”
 I asked searching for conversation topics.
 “What does your Dad do for a living?
 What were you hoping to accomplish with this particular arrangement?”